 In the Sketch DSM tool, select the appropriate component

 In the right panel, click the Open in web icon ().

 In the DSM web view, to the right of the Links tab, click Add Code.

-Click the appropriate framework (React, Vue, etc.).
+Click the appropriate framework (React, Vue, Angular, or HTML).